0Hogan/McuMqtt/README.md

 ## Assumptions

 * The publishers and subscribers are implemented as class templates that are templated based on the message type.
 The message type must have the following attributes:
-  * A member function called `getPayload` with no parameters and a return type of `std::string` (or a C-string)
+  * A member function called `getPayload` with no parameters and a C-string return type.
+It's probably easiest to derive a class from the provided Message class.

 ## Procrastinated Issues

-* I need a logger.
-Nothing right now has any sort of debug logging, so issues will be practically impossible to debug until I fix that.
 * Doxygen comments.
 Things are too unstable right now and mostly self-descriptive to bother with adding in doxygen comments, but once things are a little more stable it would be really nice to have.
-* Turning this wrapper into an actual implementation.
-It would be nice to have a full(-ish)-featured MQTT library that doesn't require another library to work...
+* I'm toying with the idea of turning this wrapper into an actual implementation.
+It would be nice to have a full(-ish)-featured MQTT library that doesn't require another library to work and it sounds like it would be kinda fun...